alejandrodevs/shoulda_routing/README.md

 # ShouldaRouting

 A simple and easy DSL to test rails routes.
 This gem aims to provide a faster way to do the boring routing tests.
+The DSL looks like the rails routes DSL that is used in the routes.rb file.

 ## Installation